nahteoh/pystran/README.md

 - SciPy
 - Matplotlib

-These requirements can be easily satisfied by running the examples in [Spyder 6](https://www.spyder-ide.org/download/) (IDE).
+These requirements can be easily satisfied by running the examples in the [Spyder](docs/spyder/spyder.md) IDE.

 ## Running